vasudevanv/uberuno/index.md

     * Skip : The next player in turn draws the original # of cards.
     * Change Hands : The player draws the original # of cards and changes his entire hand with another player.
 It can be blocked by the receiving player.
     * Wild : The player draws the original # of cards and then changes hands.
-It cannot be blocked by the receiving player.
+It cannot be blocked by the receiving player unless they have a joker.
     * Yellow #1 : Blocks the original Yellow #1.

 * If a Yellow One is the turn card, the dealer must exchange his entire